Skip to main content

 Or install the binary globally:

 On a terminal, the bare command launches a full-screen wizard with a live task checklist and Status / Logs / Reference tabs.
-In a pipe or CI it prints the same steps line by line. --dry-run previews without writing; --yes skips the confirmation gate.
+In a pipe or CI it prints the same steps line by line — and without a TTY, writing requires --yes: otherwise the run previews the plan and exits non-zero. --dry-run previews without writing; --yes skips the confirmation gate.
+The wizard never overwrites a scaffold file you have edited: conflicting files stop the run with a clear list, and --force overwrites deliberately. .env.example files union-merge (your lines win, missing keys append), and a malformed .mcp.json aborts instead of being replaced.

 What it scaffolds